Home > Relocation > TOP 10 cities in Switzerland

 TOP 10 cities in Switzerland

 Switzerland is one of the most beautiful and interesting countries in the world.
 It has a lot to offer and to see.
 Some of the biggest companies worldwide have their European headquarters in Switzerland.
 Therefore, a lot of expats move to Switzerland with their families.
-We have listed the ten most popular swiss cities and give you a short review of them.
+We have listed the ten most popular swiss cities and given you a short review of them.

 1. Zurich

-Zurich, the capital of the canton of Zurich, is the largest city in Switzerland with a population of more than 400’000 and is located on the beautiful lake of Zurich.
-It is one of the largest financial centres and harbours many companies from overseas.
-The official language spoken in Zurich is German, even though most Swiss mainly speak a Swiss German dialect called Zurich German in their everyday life.
+The official language spoken in Zurich is German, even though most Swiss mainly speak a Swiss German dialect called 'Züridütsch' in their everyday life.
 Zurich offers many museums, art galleries and theaters such as the Swiss National Museum, the world-famous Opera House or the Schauspielhaus Zurich.
 Besides this, the cultural offer and free time activities are versatile and bring expats from all over the world to make this city their new home.

 2. Basel